-Editor’s Note: No matter which service you choose, you should budget for a dependable backup solution (such as the JetPack plugin).
+Editor’s Note: If your web host doesn’t offer automated daily backups, you should budget for a dependable backup solution (such as the JetPack plugin).

-When comparing web hosting services like GoDaddy and Bluehost, it’s important to examine their WordPress integration abilities.
+When comparing web hosting services like GoDaddy and Bluehost, it’s important to examine their WordPress integration capabilities.

 After all, WordPress is the most popular content management system (CMS) in the world.
-In fact, about 64 million websites– including this one– are run on WordPress.
-And nearly 700 ew WordPress sites go live every single day.
+Approximately 64 million websites– including this one– are powered by WordPress, and nearly 700 new WordPress sites go live every day.

 What Is WordPress Hosting?